remap/ndn-lighting/python/perfTest/README.txt

 controller - 'sequencer' - expreses interests on borges interface  - 'interface controller' - processes interests on gumstix

-####

 ########
 overview:
 ########

-the goal
+the goal is to report both following variables:

+		# of iterations
+		RTT max/mean/std dev
+		packet verify times
+		packet verify failures
+		content objects missing

-as of writing, we have three types of interest (unsigned, asymmetric, symmetric) and one type of content object (asymmetrically signed).
+	 as of writing, we have three types of interest:
+	 				(unsigned, asymmetric, symmetric)
+	 and one type of content object:
+	 				(asymmetrically signed).

-to gauge performance of each, one must run the pairs of the following files, on the different machines:
+	to measure each each, we run the applications on the different hosts and capture the following data

-A) asymmetric interest (with asymmetric content object):

-controller_asymm.py
-interface_asymm.py

-B) symmetric interest (with asymmetric content object):

-controller_symm.py
-interface_symm.py

-C) unsigned (with no content object) controller_unsigned.py interface_unsigned.py
+######
+before running:

+	ensure route is established between gumstix & borges ensure kinet is off (it's auto-on after a gstix reboot)
+		gumstix: sudo pkill -9 python
+	ensure ssh keys for user 'lighting' have been exchanged.

 ##################
 # Capture all traffic: